AREA Serves Exchange Associates Through The Emergency Relief Fund

 AREA provides a depository for funds collected and releases the money to a volunteer committee at the Exchange where the disaster occurred when they determine who should receive assistance from the fund.

 Shortly after the program was set up, AREA was asked to activate the Emergency Relief Fund in support of the Exchange Associates at Seymour Johnson AFB after Hurricane Floyd devastated the East Coast in 1999.
 Over $8,000 was received into the AREA Emergency Relief Fund for distribution to the Seymour Johnson AFB Exchange to assist associates and their families whose homes and property were destroyed or damaged by the Hurricane.

 Subsequent to the fund drive for Seymour Johnson AFB, emergency fund drives have been held for Exchange Associates who were affected by storms at Fort Rucker, Alabama and Guam.
 In the Fall of 2001, a special emergency fund drive was conducted for military members who were affected by the attack on the Pentagon on September 11th. $39,500 was contributed by Exchange employees and retirees and sent to the Army Emergency Relief Victims' Fund.
 Active Associates and retirees have been very generous in their support of these emergency relief efforts.

-Watch your AREA Quarterly Newsletter and periodic communications to AREA local chapters for more information on this program.
+Watch your AREA Monthly Newsletter and periodic communications to AREA local chapters for more information on this program.

 The address for the Emergency Relief Fund is: